Thanksgiving Annotated Bibliography

 Waters, K., (1996).
 Tapenum's day: A Wampanoag Indian boy in Pilgrim times.
 New York, NY:Scholastic Incorporated.

-The third book in the trilogy that includes Sarah Morton's Day: A Day in the Life of a Pilgrim Girl and Samuel Eaton's Day: A Day in the Life of a Pilgrim Boy, this book explores the life of Tapenum and his struggle and preparation towards becoming a warrior counselor.
-The time period is the 1620's and an accurate portrayal is given of Native American life at the time of colonization.
-The photographs taken by Russ Kendall are from the Plimoth Plantation in Plymouth, Massachusetts.
+Elementary.
+The third book in the trilogy that includes Sarah Morton's Day: A Day in the Life of a Pilgrim Girl and Samuel Eaton's Day: A Day in the Life of a Pilgrim Boy, this book explores the life of Tapenum and his struggle and preparation toward becoming a warrior counselor, who must be strong in body and spirit.
+Tapenum focuses on hunting animals and fishing for food for his family and running in order to be chosen as a warrior counselor.
+Photographs show Tapenum’s clothing, hunting tools, and food pouch.
+The time period is the 1620's and is based on the recreated Hobbamock’s Homesite, a Wampanoag Indian program, located at Plimoth Plantation in Plymouth, Massachusetts.
+The end of the text provides additional information on the Wampanoag, becoming a warrior counselor, and a glossary of Wampanoag words and meanings.

 Chorlian, M. (2001, September).
 Samoset and Squanto.
 Cobblestone 22.